runalpanja/Design-of-Capacitor-Array-in-16-Bit-Ultra-High-Precision-SAR-ADC-with-SKY130-Technology/README.md

 <img src="https://user-images.githubusercontent.com/100710081/194599646-2619117e-1707-4136-90b0-8abe4830feff.png" />
  </>

+# What is Mixed Signal SoC design Marathon using eSim & SKY130?

+The purpose of the Mixed Signal SoC design Marathon using eSim & SKY130 is to provide an open platform for students to innovate, create state-of-the-art design and integrate it into real-world applications.
+This marathon is based on eSim, an open-source EDA tool for circuit design, simulation, and PCB design, developed by FOSSEE, IIT Bombay. eSim is an open-source alternative to PSpice, OrCAD, etc.

+FOSSEE, IIT Bombay, along with Google and VLSI System Design Corp.
+Pvt.
+Ltd is organizing this online Mixed Signal SoC design Marathon using eSim & SKY130.

 # Problem Statement of the Hackathon

-## The participants are expected to design Mixed Signal Circuits using the eSim Software with SKY130 PDK and NgVeri, simulate and analyze their circuits.
+ The participants are expected to design Mixed Signal Circuits using the eSim Software with SKY130 PDK and NgVeri, simulate and analyze their circuits.